data-pup/rc-blog/week-0/day-1.md

 rebasing.
 Specifically the `git rebase --continue` command, which will continue through the rebasing process after all of the conflicts have fixed.

+### Afternoon

+I started taking some notes regarding how closures and impl trait work, while I waited for review notes on the work I did to add a new feature to `twiggy`.
+I also reached out about the potential project of adding ELF compatibility, I will look into opening a new issue for tracking and discussing that work.

+I got some notes back, so the next step will be to fix those details up, and update my PR.